 - Cotton wool balls

-- Large googly eyes (optional)
+- Large googly eyes or round white stickers

 - String or wool